JorgeTheCreator/calculator-app/README.md

 # calculator-app

-Technologies use for this simple calculator:
+Technologies used for this simple calculator:

 1.HTML/CSS